frazerWatson/CV/examples.md

 ## Skills

-- I apply Agile development and TDD principlces to all my projects.
+- Agile development and TDD principlces for all my projects.
 Used to working in a team, using Github and dev workflow, and have a lot of experience with pairing.

 - Worked with Ruby building basic programs and Sinatra web apps, where I familiarised myself with PostgeSQL and API's such as Twilio.
 Moving into Rails, I started building more complex and interactive products, such as a [Rails clone of AirBnb](https://github.com/frazerWatson/MakersBnbRails), and recently built an app called [RoadTripper](https://github.com/frazerWatson/road_tripper), designed to help people plan and share their road trip adventures, utilizing AWS and Google maps, Geolocator and Places API, with a Bootstrap frontend.
 I also have some experience in [AngularJS](https://github.com/frazerWatson/github_clone), Javascript, jQuery, HTML5 and CSS.